 I was allowing the secular world’s ideas about weight, obesity, and worldly standards of beauty to dictate how I felt about myself.
 The negative "translations" I got from hearing positive words were actually coming from inside of me.
 I was the one who was always engineering ways to keep feeling defeated and depressed about the size of my body.
 And even though I knew that secular society places way too much emphasis on appearance, and not enough emphasis on character, I still held myself “hostage.”
 I denied myself the love I needed from me, and I was determined to deny me that love until I could reduce the size of my body; until I could reach a weight that was more in line with worldly standards of female beauty.

 Seek to Learn More About "The Greatest Love of All"

 Learning to love yourself truly is the greatest love of all.
 As I began to study the Bible in earnest, I began learning lessons from the Greatest Teacher of All.
 That's when I discovered what I needed to give myself, and what had been missing from all the things I’d tried in the past when it came to losing weight and keeping it off.

 By studying Holy Scripture, I was guided to the realization that there was a new way to move forward with my life.
-And I could embrace it, but first, I had to say good-bye to some relics of my past.
+I knew I could embrace it, but first, I had to say good-bye to some of the relics of my past.
 I had to permit myself to grieve: